Helping Someone in Distress

 - MySpace - Click on the “Report Abuse” link that appears at the bottom of every MySpace page and complete the form.
 MySpace will then send an e-mail to the MySpace user with the Lifeline number.

-- Tumblr - Click here to write an e-mail to Tumblr about a suicidal user.
+- Tumblr - If you are concerned about a suicidal user, use Tumblr's support system to write an e-mail about it.
 Include as much information as possible including the URL of the Tumblr blog.
-A member of Tumblr’s Safety Team will send the user an e-mail with the Lifeline number.
+A member of Tumblr's Safety Team will send the user an e-mail with the Lifeline number.

 Want to consult?